PoojaSSW/photo-gallery/README.md

 My Photo Gallery

 Hello Team,
-I have designed a photo gallery that is swipable and clickable.On click opens the image in a different tab.
+A photo gallery that is swipable and clickable.On click opens the image in a different tab.

-## Starting point

 ### Component